lobsteropteryx/blog/content/post/python-project.md

 I've seen a lot of GIS developers struggle to create a good project structure when building Python applications; often there's a transition from one enormous file with a single method to a "real" software project, with modular design, well defined dependencies, and the necessary tooling.

 The goal of this post is to be a summary and short checklist; these steps can improve almost any project, and are easy to implement.
-There is a wealth of great documentation about all of them; in particular, check out [The Hitchhiker's Guide to Python](http://python-guide-pt-br.readthedocs.io/en/latest/) and the [Python Packaging User's Guide](https://python-packaging-user-guide.readthedocs.io/).
+Used properly, they can help ease developer onboarding, promote code reuse, and reduce the time spent on boilerplate activities and code.
 Even the smallest applications can benefit from these tools and conventions, and it's rare to see any real-world project that doesn't include all of the following:

 1. Package management via `pip`
 1. Environmental isolation using `virtualenv`